 Historically, in the ordinary course of business, SEACOR Holdings has issued guarantees in respect of certain of the Company's obligations, including obligations under debt instruments and credit facilities, sale-leaseback transactions, letters of credit and certain invoiced amounts for funding deficits of a multi-employer defined benefit pension plan.
 As of December 31, 2017, the aggregate amount of obligations that SEACOR Holdings had guaranteed on the Company's behalf was \$69.1 million.
 Pursuant to the Distribution Agreement entered into with SEACOR Holdings in connection with the Spin-off, the Company is required to use commercially reasonable efforts to cause SEACOR Holdings to be released from these guarantees in favor of a guarantee issued by the Company.
 To the extent the Company is unable to cause SEACOR Holdings to be released from any of these guarantees under reasonable terms, the Company pays SEACOR Holdings a guarantee fee equal to 0.5% per annum of the amount of outstanding guarantees, which declines as the guarantee obligations are settled by the Company.
 The Company recognized guarantee fees in connection with sale-leaseback arrangements of \$0.3 million, \$0.4 million and \$0.1 million during 2017, 2016 and 2015, respectively, as additional leased-in equipment operating expenses.
-Guarantee fees paid to SEACOR Holdings for all other obligations are recognized as SEACOR Holdings is required to make under any of these guarantees.
+Guarantee fees paid to SEACOR Holdings for all other obligations are recognized as SEACOR Holdings guarantee fees.
+The Company indemnifies SEACOR Holdings in respect of any payments that SEACOR Holdings is required to make under any of these guarantees.